Japanese Milk Bread Dinner Rolls Recipe

-These Japanese milk bread dinner rolls are out of this whole soft, airy, but importantly, absolutely delicious!!!
+These Japanese milk bread dinner rolls are soft, airy, but most importantly, absolutely delicious!!!
 Using the Tangzhong method shown in this recipe, you’ll end up with incredibly pillowy milk bread dinner rolls that will keep well for days to come.

 Introduction